Apple Cake (No Butter or Oil)

 - Apples: I used 3 apples.
 BEFORE peeling and coring, the apples weighed 1.21 lbs (550 grams).
 The net weight was 0.86 lbs (390 grams).
 Use any apple that holds up well when baked – Pink Lady, Honey Crisp, Golden Delicious, Granny Smith, and Jonagold are all good options.

-- Milk: you are welcome to use whatever milk you prefer – reduced fat milk, fat-free, whole milk, or plant-based.
+- Milk: you are welcome to use whatever milk you prefer – reduced-fat milk, fat-free milk, whole milk, or plant-based milk.

 - Baking pan: I baked my cake in a ceramic pan.
 You can use your favorite 9-inch round pan.